aptise/peter_sslers/README.md

 When Alternate Chains are offered by the ACME server, the system will download all chains and associate them to the Certificate.

+PeterSSLers also has a tool/endpoint to handle CertificateCA "Reconciliation".

+With Reconciliation, CertificateCAs with an issuer URI (aka "Authority Information Access" URI) will have that URI downloaded, processed and enrolled into the system.
+The record pertaining to the downloaded Certificate - which may have already been in the system, will be noted with the URI the Certificate was downloaded from.

+Reconciliation is designed to help ensure PeterSSLers can provide downstream tools with all the necessary Certificates in a chain -- including the Trusted Roots if necessary.

 ### Unique Fully Qualified Domain Sets (UniqueFQDNSet)

 With PeterSSLers, Certificates are not associated to "Domains" but to "UniqueFQDNSets",